 “Paul . . .
 To Timothy, my dearly beloved son: Grace, mercy, and peace, from God the Father and Christ Jesus our Lord.”
 (2 Timothy 1:1-2)

-Of the thirteen letters written by the apostle Paul, only the three to Timothy and Titus use this three-fold greeting: "Grace, mercy, and peace."
-The other ten letters use the more common "grace and peace."
+Of the 13 letters written by the apostle Paul, only the three to Timothy and Titus use this threefold greeting: “Grace, mercy, and peace.”
+The other 10 letters use the more common “grace and peace.”
 Why the distinction?
-The Holy Spirit is never whimsical nor capricious.
+The Holy Spirit is never whimsical or capricious.
 Perhaps, since these three letters were the only ones addressed to pastors that Paul had trained, there was a more poignant emphasis intended.